 This Workshop will take place in collaboration with TransEurope Co-ordinators.

-- Deadline for submitting your application:21st of October
+- Deadline for submitting your application:8th of November

 As soon as your participation has been confirmed please proceed to the payment procedure

 1. In one installment by 11th of November

 …And you are done!
 You will receive a confirmation e-mail.
 Welcome to the workshop!

 By submitting your application at any of TransEurope / Eyesculture events you agree to the Policies and terms and conditions.

 Born in 1976 in Belgium, Mishka Henner is a contemporary artist whose works and methods have helped redefine the scope of documentary photography in the Internet era.
 His varied practice navigates through the digital terrain to focus on key subjects of cultural and geo-political interest including US military empire, State censorship, mass industrial processes, and energy infrastructure.